futuretea/kubectl-yadt/README.md

-# wtfk8s
+# kubectl-yadt

-A command-line tool for watching Kubernetes resources and showing changes in real-time.
+Yet Another Diff Tool for Kubernetes - Watch and diff resources in real-time.

+> This project is based on [ibuildthecloud/wtfk8s](https://github.com/ibuildthecloud/wtfk8s) with significant improvements.

 ## Features